GerardMensoif/slyvex-stratum-bridge/README.md

 * [Install Docker](https://docs.docker.com/engine/install/) using the appropriate method for your OS.
 The docker commands below are assuming a server type installation - details may be different for a desktop installation.

-* Clone this repository using git (`git clone https://github.com/rdugan/kaspa-stratum-bridge.git`) or download and unpack the [zip file](https://github.com/rdugan/kaspa-stratum-bridge/archive/refs/heads/main.zip)
+* Clone this repository using git (`git clone https://github.com/GerardMensoif/slyvex-stratum-bridge.git`) or download and unpack the [file](https://github.com/GerardMensoif/slyvex-stratum-bridge/releases)

 * Enter the 'kaspa-stratum-bridge' directory and type the command `docker compose -f docker-compose-all-src.yml up -d --build` [^1].
 This will run the bridge assuming a local kaspad node with default port settings, and listen on port 5555 for incoming stratum connections.
 These settings can be updated in the [config.yaml](cmd/kaspabridge/config.yaml) file, or overridden by modifying/adding/deleting the parameters in the 'command' section of the [docker-compose-all-src.yml](docker-compose-all-src.yml) file.
 Additionally, Prometheus (the stats database) and Grafana (the dashboard) will be started and accessible on ports 9090 and 3000 respectively.
 Once all services are running, the dashboard should be reachable at <http://127.0.0.1:3000/d/x7cE7G74k1/ksb-monitoring> with default user/pass: admin/admin